-From 1970-75 the flag of the Lon Nol government consisted of a blue field with a red rectangle in the canton.
+From 1970-75 the flag of the Lon Nol government (Khmer Republic) consisted of a blue field with a red rectangle in the canton.
 The red rectangle bears the Angkor Wat silhouette.
 Three large white stars are aligned horizontally on the upper corner of the blue field, and these stars were meant to symbolize the nation, state, and Buddhism.
 The flag was later used by rebel groups fighting the Vietnamese backed government of Cambodia.

 Flag of the Khmer Rouge

 The flag of the Khmer Rouge or, more specifically, Democratic Kampuchea featured a red background, ala communism, but not stars, hammers, or sickles, but instead keeping with a gold Angkor Wat.
 The flag of the Khmer Rouge was one of the most unique flags of the communist world.
 The Khmer Rouge continued using the flag when they went into opposition.

 Flag of the Peoples Republic of Kampuchea